soleumn/soleumn.github.io/index.md

 After retirement, he spent his life just playing games…

-Then the game he used to play became reality.
+<br>Then the game he used to play became reality.

-But he is not a player.
+<br>But he is not a player.

-[You are the system of the planet “Earth.”]
+<br>[You are the system of the planet “Earth.”]

-He’s told to register people as characters, but he has no idea what that means.
+<br>He’s told to register people as characters, but he has no idea what that means.

-For now, he decides to clear the game first—because he knows everything about it.</p>
+<br>For now, he decides to clear the game first—because he knows everything about it.</p>

       <strong>Capítulos:</strong>
       <ul class="lista-capitulos">